fif911/CrowdNav/README.md

 ### Notes

 * To let the system stabalize, no message is sent to kafka or CSV in the first 1000 ticks .

+### PID

+* A PID Controller is set in PID.py to increase the car's measured speed back up to the expected speed with the least amount of delay and overshoot.
+In the code, proportional, integral and derivative are calculated seperatly using error rate and history data. def calculate(self, err, hist, derivative): return self.P * err + \
+               self.I * sum(hist) / (len(hist) * 1.0 if self.normalized else 1.0) + \
+               self.D * derivative

+    def update(self, P, I, D):
+        self.P = P
+        self.I = I
+        self.D = D